Thank you for your interest in the Minnesota Trapper Education Program (MTEP) and the Online Trapper Certification Course (OTCC):

 2. Complete the 9 Online Course Chapter readings.
 These are found by clicking on the “Online Course” page under “Education” in the Navigation bar.
 The course is designed for you to complete each chapter in the order it is listed.
 There is a review quiz at the end of each chapter.
 Go through each question carefully and make sure you understand the question.
 When you answer a question incorrectly, a pop-up will appear stating you have the incorrect answer.
 If this happens, try again.
 When you answer a question correctly, the next question will appear.

-3. After you have successfully completed the quiz, move on to the next Online Course Chapter reading.
-After you have completed all 9 readings and quizzes all you have left to do is complete the Online Trapper Certification Course test.
-Click on the “MTA Final Exam” page under the “Online Course.”
+3. After you have successfully completed the quiz, all you have left to do is complete the Online Trapper Certification Course test.
+Click on the “MTEP Final Exam” page under the “Online Course.”
 The test is comprised of true/false and multiple-choice questions.
 You are free to change your answers as many times as you like before submitting the exam.